Pointer

 What are related concepts I should learn?

-To fully understand Pointer, you should also familiarize yourself with BOOL, INT, and DINT.
+To fully understand Pointer, you should also familiarize yourself with Array, Data Block, and BOOL.
 These concepts work together in industrial automation systems.

 Continue Learning